mulesoft-assets/template-sfdc2sfdc-contact-aggregation/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Salesforce to Salesforce Contact Aggregation running.
+Simple steps to get Salesforce Org to Org Contact Aggregation running.
 In any of the ways you would like to run this Anypoint Template, here is an example of the output you'll see after hitting the HTTP endpoint:

 <pre>